lphan48/message-board/README.md

 ## Running the Application
 The Community Notepad is hosted at the following url: https://c4c-messages-5b86498aee2e.herokuapp.com/
 * NOTE: Running it locally restarts the server and removes all messages besides the first few.
-This will be corrected in the future.
+This will be corrected in the future, but to prevent message loss, it is recommended to use the link above.

 To run the program locally, run the following commands:
 #### Clone the repo: